Rautavaara: Concertos

 While Finnish composer Einojuhani Rautavaara's symphonies show the composer moving through time, finding the composer exploring his path from a young man to a mature symphonist, the concertos don't bear such a linear path, at least as addressed on this 4CD Ondine set.

-Instead, Ondine pairs up the concertos by classification, with string concertos, wind concertos, harp concertos, and piano concertos appearing together on their own volumes.
+Instead, Ondine pairs up the concertos by classification, with string concertos, wind concertos, harp concertos, and piano concertos appearing on their own separate volumes.
 While this is not a chronological approach to the music of Rautavaara, this collection does allow the listener to explore how the composer handles various solo instruments.

-I wasn't as taken with Rautavaara's piano concertos as much as the others, although his later Gift of Dreams rises above as a keyboard concerto of great worth, while his Piano Concerto no. 1 bears striking character amongst a harsher modernism.
+I wasn't as taken with Rautavaara's piano concertos as much as the others, although his later Gift of Dreams rises above as a keyboard concerto of great worth, while his Piano Concerto no. 1 bears striking character amongst harsher modernism.

 All in all, I had myself a grand old time with Rautavaara's concertos, probably moreso than I did with his symphonies and orchestral music.
 I look forward to continuing to explore the many facets of Rautavaara!